CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 +export default connect(mapStateToProps, mapDispatchToProps)(NewRestaurantForm);
 ```

-Rerun the E2E test, and the API call isn't made.
+With that, our store should be working.
+Let's rerun the E2E test to see if it's progressed.
+The API call isn't made.
 This is because the button in `NewRestaurantForm` isn't a submit button, so it's not submitting the form.
 Our test confirmed what submitting the form did, but it didn't confirm what clicking the button did, due to limitations with React Testing Library.
+(UPDATE IF SUBMIT CHANGES)
 That's what we have E2E tests for!
 To fix this, make the button a submit button:

 ```diff
          variant="filled"